llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                    with the fifth i32 operand.
 The i1 sixth operand is used to clamp the output.
 The i1s preceding the vector operands decide the signedness.

+  llvm.amdgcn.sched_barrier                        Controls the types of instructions that may be allowed to cross the intrinsic
+                                                   during instruction scheduling.
+The parameter is a mask for the instruction types that can cross the intrinsic.

+                                                   - 0x0000: No instructions may be scheduled across sched_barrier.
+                                                   - 0x0001: All, non-memory, non-side-effect producing instructions may be scheduled across sched_barrier, *i.e.* allow ALU instructions to pass.
+                                                   - 0x0002: VALU instructions may be scheduled across sched_barrier.
+                                                   - 0x0004: SALU instructions may be scheduled across sched_barrier.
+                                                   - 0x0008: MFMA/WMMA instructions may be scheduled across sched_barrier.
+                                                   - 0x0010: All VMEM instructions may be scheduled across sched_barrier.
+                                                   - 0x0020: VMEM read instructions may be scheduled across sched_barrier.
+                                                   - 0x0040: VMEM write instructions may be scheduled across sched_barrier.
+                                                   - 0x0080: All DS instructions may be scheduled across sched_barrier.
+                                                   - 0x0100: All DS read instructions may be scheduled accoss sched_barrier.
+                                                   - 0x0200: All DS write instructions may be scheduled across sched_barrier.

+  llvm.amdgcn.sched_group_barrier                  Creates schedule groups with specific properties to create custom scheduling
+                                                   pipelines.
+The ordering between groups is enforced by the instruction scheduler.
+                                                   The intrinsic applies to the code that preceeds the intrinsic.
+The intrinsic takes three values that control the behavior of the schedule groups.

+                                                   - Mask : Classify instruction groups using the llvm.amdgcn.sched_barrier mask values.
+                                                   - Size : The number of instructions that are in the group.
+                                                   - SyncID : Order is enforced between groups with matching values.

+                                                   Combining multiple sched_group_barrier intrinsics enables an ordering of specific instruction types during instruction scheduling.
+For example, the following enforces a sequence of 1 VMEM read, followed by 1 VALU instruction, followed by 5 MFMA instructions.

+                                                   |  ``// 1 VMEM read``
+                                                   |  ``__builtin_amdgcn_sched_group_barrier(32, 1, 0)``
+                                                   |  ``// 1 VALU``
+                                                   |  ``__builtin_amdgcn_sched_group_barrier(2, 1, 0)``
+                                                   |  ``// 5 MFMA``
+                                                   |  ``__builtin_amdgcn_sched_group_barrier(8, 5, 0)``

+  llvm.amdgcn.iglp_opt                             An **experimental** intrinsic for instruction group level parallelism.
+The intrinsic
+                                                   implements predefined intruction scheduling orderings.
+The intrinsic applies to the code that appears after the intrinsic.
+The intrinsic takes a value that specifies the strategy.
+The compiler implements two strategies.

+                                                   0. Interleave DS and MFMA instructions for small GEMM kernels.
+                                                   1. Interleave DS and MFMA instructions for single wave small GEMM kernels.

+                                                   The iglp_opt strategy implementations are subject to change.

   ==============================================   ==========================================================